bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 But there is a little more, there is more flexibility by definition.
 Yeah.

-## Powerful Combination of `Taproot` and `MuSig` : `Smart Contract` or `Spending Policy`
+## Powerful Combination of Taproot and MuSig : Smart Contract or Spending Policy

 **Tim Ruffing**: 00:49:57

-But maybe one thing that I, maybe we should talk about is again like `Taproot` and `MuSig`, why this combination is so powerful and in the sense, because I think one thing idea, like the design idea of Taproot is really like, okay, there is this key and imagine any complex thing going on in the background, maybe like you could call it smart contract or spending policy or whatever.
+But maybe one thing that I, maybe we should talk about is again like Taproot and MuSig, why this combination is so powerful and in the sense, because I think one thing idea, like the design idea of Taproot is really like, okay, there is this key and imagine any complex thing going on in the background, maybe like you could call it smart contract or spending policy or whatever.
 For concreteness, maybe think of a lightning channel where we have one party and another party and they put their coins together in an output that they can only spend together.
 Unless maybe one party disappears, there's some time out and so on.
-And the basic idea here is really that as long as the involved parties in this contract or maybe in this Lightning Channel for concreteness, as long as they all agree and they're present and online and are willing to move the protocol forward, they can always just give a corporate random `MuSig' and give a multisignature.
+And the basic idea here is really that as long as the involved parties in this contract or maybe in this Lightning Channel for concreteness, as long as they all agree and they're present and online and are willing to move the protocol forward, they can always just give a corporate random MuSig and give a multisignature.
 As long as they do this on chain it really is like just a public key, just a signature.

-## Robo judge

 **Pieter Wuille**: 00:51:10

-Yeah and this is really the philosophy behind `Taproot` like why do we even bother like elevating one individual `public key` to be blessed, to be like, you can be spent super efficiently.
+Yeah and this is really the philosophy behind Taproot like why do we even bother like elevating one individual public key to be blessed, to be like, you can be spent super efficiently.
-It is because of this understanding that almost all involved `spending policies` can, without loss of security, be turned into a, okay, that involved spending policy or everybody agrees like if everybody agrees and this goes to like this idea of like we're really only using the blockchain to settle disagreements like as long as everyone agrees with all we have to say to the blockchain is like yeah you don't really need to know what the rules were everybody who and then everybody who could have been involved in this thing agrees that this is the spend we want to do.
+It is because of this understanding that almost all involved spending policies can, without loss of security, be turned into a, okay, that involved spending policy or everybody agrees like if everybody agrees and this goes to like this idea of like we're really only using the blockchain to settle disagreements like as long as everyone agrees with all we have to say to the blockchain is like yeah you don't really need to know what the rules were everybody who and then everybody who could have been involved in this thing agrees that this is the spend we want to do.

 **Adam Jonas**: 00:52:04

-Sure, the `robo judge`.
+Sure, the robo judge.
 Yeah, exactly.

 **Pieter Wuille**: 00:52:07